tanmaybhardwaj/Essex-CE888/README.md

 For the work [Spider dataset](https://arxiv.org/abs/1809.08887) is used.
 As part of the initial analysis the notebook contains details of exploratory data analysis done on the dataset.

-* Assignment2 - contains the jupyter notebook for the sequence2sequence translation assignment 2.
+* Assignment-2 - contains the jupyter notebook for the sequence2sequence translation assignment 2.
+* Dataset - contains JSON files used as input for training and testing the model

 ## Citation